roadsidemultimedia/Docs/getting-started/dashboard.md

 ## Your Account ##

-The **Your Account** panel allows you to add your PageLines credentials so that you can receive automatic updates and easily install store purchases, from your WordPress Administration Panel:
+The **Your Account** panel allows you to add your PageLines credentials so that you can receive automatic updates and easily install store purchases.
+You can access **Your Account** from your WordPress Administration Panel:

 * Select the **PageLines &rarr; Dashboard**
 * Select the **Your Account**

 Enter your PageLines account username/password and then click the **Submit Credentials** button.
 If you have entered your username and password correctly, you should receive the following message depending on your PageLines product.

 `Successfully logged in as Username, to PageLines with a secure connection.
 Professional/Developer edition enabled`

 If you have an active Plus subscription, this information will also be visible in the notification message.